Download Prospectus

 T: 020 3789 3279

-Ali has more than a decade of undergraduate and graduate teaching experience in constitutional law and international law.
-He is a Fellow of the Higher Education Academy and teaches/has taught public law, public international law, international human rights law, international law of armed conflict and international space law and policy among other subjects.
+Ali’s interests lie in the fields of constitutional law, public international law (especially the use of force in international law), and the law of outer space.
+He has more than a decade of undergraduate and graduate teaching experience at various HE institutions and teaches/has taught public law, public international law, international human rights law, international law of armed conflict and international space law and policy among other subjects.

 Amy Croft LLB, BVC,PG Cert HE.